Practice A Completing The Square

 Step 3: Add and subtract the value obtained in Step 2 to the original expression.

 This step is crucial because we don't want to change the value of the original expression.
-Therefore, we both add and subtract 9:
+Because of this, we both add and subtract 9:

 x² + 6x + 9 - 9 + 5